dodoslavn/debian_jenkins_latest/README.md

 Shared config file for both scripts.

+## How to use it
+1. clone the repo
+2. make a new copy of the config file e.g. :
+   1. enter script directory:
+      > $ cd scripts ;
+   2. copy config file:
+      > $ cp config.sh.example config.sh ;
+   3. modify if needed:
+      > $ vi config.sh ;
+3. run installation script with root privileges:
+   > \# ./install.sh ;
+4. add "update.sh" script to crontab with root privileges to every day so you get the updates

 ## Java version
 Your probably want to check whats the defautl Java version on your host
 > update-alternatives --config java